APEX: Empowering LLMs with Physics-Based Task Planning for Real-time Insight: Introduction

-\begin{itemize} \item \textbf{Static Perception Without Dynamic Awareness}: VLMs enable LLMs to recognize objects but fail to model interactions over time—they can detect a cat but cannot anticipate its movement.
+\begin{itemize} \itemsep 0em \item \textbf{Static Perception Without Dynamic Awareness}: VLMs enable LLMs to recognize objects but fail to model interactions over time.
+They can detect a cat, but cannot anticipate its movement.
 In real-world decision-making, static snapshots are insufficient; understanding object motion is essential.

 \item \textbf{Lack of Action-Outcome Feedback and Physical Grounding}: Existing approaches often treat decision-making as a one-shot prediction task, offering no structured feedback loop between actions and their physical consequences.
 Instead of modeling the environment's response through grounded physical equations, they rely on latent dynamics (World Models) or reward-driven adaptation (RL).
-As a result, these systems lack interpretable, quantitative feedback on action feasibility, e.g., whether an action would cause collision, balance failure, or violate timing constraints.
+As a result, these systems lack interpretable quantitative feedback on the feasibility of action, e.g., whether an action would cause a collision, balance failure, or violate timing constraints.

 \item \textbf{Expensive and Slow Policy Adaptation}: RL-based approaches, such as VoxPoser~\citep{vlm_voxposer} and Code-as-Policies~\citep{codeaspolicies}, require extensive task-specific training.
 Every new scenario demands costly retraining, making real-time adaptation impractical. \end{itemize}